ShaikYasir/Kanban-data/README.md

 - **Fitness Tasks**: Water intake, meal planning, exercise, calorie tracking
 - **College Tasks**: Classes, assignments, projects, quiz preparation

-## 🎨 Customization

-The app can be easily customized by modifying:

-- `styles.css` for appearance
-- `script.js` for functionality
-- Task categories and default tasks in the JavaScript

-## 💾 Data Management

-- All data is stored locally using browser localStorage
-- Data persists across browser sessions
-- Export/import functionality for data backup (can be extended)

-## 🌐 Browser Compatibility

-- Chrome 60+
-- Firefox 55+
-- Safari 12+
-- Edge 79+

-## 📄 License

-This project is open source and available under the [MIT License](LICENSE).

-## 🤝 Contributing

-Contributions are welcome!
-Feel free to:

-- Report bugs
-- Suggest new features
-- Submit pull requests

-## 📞 Support

 If you encounter any issues or have questions, please create an issue in this repository.